microsoft/SEAL/README.md

 ### Building .NET Components

 Microsoft SEAL provides a .NET Standard library that wraps the functionality in Microsoft SEAL for use in .NET development.

-### Windows

-The Microsoft Visual Studio 2019 solution file `SEAL.sln` contains the projects necessary to build the .NET assembly, a backing native shared library, .NET examples, and unit tests.

-#### Native Library

-Microsoft SEAL for .NET requires a native library that is invoked by the managed .NET library.
-Build the SEAL_C project `native\src\SEAL_C_.vcxproj` from `SEAL.sln`.
-Building SEAL_C results in the dynamic library `sealc.dll` to be created in `lib\$(Platform)\$(Configuration)`.
+[NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) is recommended unless development of Microsoft SEAL or building a custom NuGet package is intended.
+Prior to building .NET components, the C wrapper library SEAL_C must be built following [Building C++ Components](#building-c-components).
-This library is meant to be used only by the .NET library, not by end users, and needs to be present in the same directory as your executable when running a .NET application.
+The SEAL_C library is meant to be used only by the .NET library, not by end users, and needs to be present in the same directory as your executable when running a .NET application.

+#### Windows, Linux, and macOS

+For compiling .NET code you will need to install a [.NET Core SDK (>= 3.1)](https://dotnet.microsoft.com/download).

-#### .NET Library
+#### Windows

-Once you have built the shared native library (see above), build the SEALNet project `dotnet\src\SEALNet.csproj` from `SEAL.sln`.
+The Microsoft Visual Studio 2019 solution file `dotnet/SEALNet.sln` contains the projects necessary to build a backing native shared library, .NET examples, and unit tests.
+The projects are generated by CMake when SEAL_C is built.

-Building SEALNet results in the assembly `SEALNet.dll` to be created in `lib\dotnet\$(Configuration)\netstandard2.0`.
-This is the assembly you can reference in your application.
+- .NET Library: build the SEALNet project `dotnet\src\SEALNet.csproj` to have the assembly `SEALNet.dll` created in `lib\dotnet\$(Configuration)\netstandard2.0` and usable in your application.

-#### .NET Examples

-Build the SEALNetExamples project `dotnet\examples\SEALNetExamples.csproj` from `SEAL.sln`.
-This results in the assembly `SEALNetExamples.dll` to be created in `bin\dotnet\$(Configuration)\netcoreapp3.1`.
-The project takes care of copying the native SEAL_C library to the output directory.
+- .NET Examples: build the SEALNetExamples project `dotnet\examples\SEALNetExamples.csproj` to have the assembly `SEALNetExamples.dll` created in `bin\dotnet\$(Configuration)\netcoreapp3.1`, which copies the native SEAL_C library to the output directory.

-#### .NET Unit Tests

-Build the SEALNetTest project `dotnet\tests\SEALNetTest.csproj` from `SEAL.sln`.
-This results in the assembly `SEALNetTest.dll` to be created in `bin\dotnet\$(Configuration)\netcoreapp3.1`.
-The project takes care of copying the native SEAL_C library to the output directory.
+- .NET Unit Tests: build the SEALNetTest project `dotnet\tests\SEALNetTest.csproj` to have the assembly `SEALNetTest.dll` created in `bin\dotnet\$(Configuration)\netcoreapp3.1`, which copies the native SEAL_C library to the output directory.

 #### Using Microsoft SEAL for .NET in Your Own Application